NicholasSynovic/template_mkdocs/docs/index.md

 ## How To Build

 - `make build-html` to build the HTML version of the site, or
-- `make build-pdf` to build the PDF verison of the site.

 ### HTML

 The HTML content of the site is stored in the root level `html` directory.

-### PDF

-The PDF content of the site is stored in the root level `pdf` directory.

 ## How To Deploy